Create OpenID Connect app integrations

 The use of wildcards for subdomains is discouraged.
 Wildcards can allow malicious actors to have tokens or authorization codes sent to unexpected or attacker-controlled pages.

 • Optional.
-Sign-out redirect URIs: After your application contacts Okta to close the user session, Okta redirects the user to this URI.
+Sign-out redirect URIs: After your app contacts Okta to close the user session, Okta redirects the user to this URI.
 The URIs must be absolute URIs.
 You can specify more than one URI.
-The use of wildcards for subdomains isn't currently supported for sign-out redirect URIs.
+You can't use wildcards in subdomains for sign-out redirect URIs.

-2. In Trusted Origins (for Web and Native app integrations):
+2. Trusted Origins (for web and native app integrations):

 • Optional.
 Base URIs: Specify any base URIs for which you want to permit cross-origin requests to the Okta APIs.
 These URIs are added to the Trusted Origins for your Okta org.
 You can manage these base URIs by going to SecurityAPI and selecting the Trusted Origins tab.
 See Overview of Cross-Origin Resource Sharing (CORS).